polterguy/magic.endpoint/README.md

 files/modules/foo/bar.get.hl
 ```

-**Notice** - Only the _"magic"_ part of your URL is rewritten, before the verb is appended to the URL, and
+**Notice** - Only the _"magic"_ part of your URL is rewritten before the verb is appended to the URL, and
 finally the extension _".hl"_ appended.
 Then the file is loaded and parsed as Hyperlambda, and whatever
 arguments you pass in, either as query parameters, or as your JSON payload, URL encoded form arguments, etc,
 is appended into your resulting lambda node's **[.arguments]** node as arguments to your Hyperlambda file